 Everyone loves a good story.
 They even prefer a bad story to a list of dry facts.
 Why are stories so powerful?

 You can leverage this same power in your content.
-Telling the story of a client who was dealing with a frustrating situation gives your customers someone to connect with.
+Telling the story of a client dealing with a frustrating situation gives your customers someone to connect with.
 They could even be in that same situation.
 Explaining how your product or service solved that paint point will help them to imagine how they could benefit from it too.
-Finally, bring the story to a memorable conclusion; this will help customers to remember the entire buyer’s journey and make your ideas stick.
+Finally, bring the story to a memorable conclusion; this will help customers remember the entire buyer’s journey and make your ideas stick.